Wondering what breed of horse has the best temperament? Get to know the best no-drama, gentle giants.

 Calm breeds are especially wonderful to work with for clicker training.
 Check out our 6 Easy Clicker Training Exercises for Horses to get started.

 Figure is the founding sire of the Morgan breed.
-He was born in 1789 in Springfield, Massachusetts, and the entire breed can trace its roots to this single stallion.
+He was born in 1789 in Springfield, Massachusetts, and the entire breed can trace its roots back to this single stallion.

 Figure, later referred to by his owner Justin Morgan’s name, was a versatile horse that could compete in a race, work in the fields, and be ridden under saddle.